lazerwalker/blog/_posts/2016-02-21-switchboard-part-1.md

 This particular switchboard was used at the Mead Paper Mill in Chillicothe, Ohio at least as recently as 1966.
 That's like using a computer from 1977 computer today.
 Pretty absurd.

 I'm working on [a game](http://lazerwalker.com/hellooperator) where you play as a telephone switchboard operator.
-Although the piece started out using custom-fabricated custom hardware, it quickly became a project about wiring up this beauty to a modern computer.
+Although the piece started out using hand-fabricated custom hardware, it quickly became a project about wiring up this beauty to a modern computer.

-I'll talk more later about exactly what I'm trying to accomplish and why I'm so in love with this piece, but for now part of what I'm focusing on is how it can connect us with antiquated technology in a visceral and tangible way.
+I'll talk more later about exactly what I'm trying to accomplish and why I'm so in love with this piece, but for now, suffice it to say that I'm interested in how we can connect with antiquated technology in a visceral and tangible way.
 Physically playing a game on the hardware is the biggest part of that, sure, but as I've come to appreciate the sheer craftsmanship of this machine, it's become clear that sharing that with a wider audience is just as important.

 This is the first in a series of exhaustive blog posts about how this switchboard works, and what I've done to connect it to a modern computer.
-I apologize if this is a bit brain-dump-y; this is being written for my future self as much as it's being written for you.
+I apologize if this is a bit brain-dump-y; this is being written for my future self as much as it is for you.

 For this first post, I'm going to dive into the first problem we faced: figuring out how the heck this thing was wired up to begin with.